Anxiety and CBD

 Maybe these tips are obvious, but taken together, they will empower people during a pivotal moment in history.
 We’re all going to need reserves of mental strength that we didn’t use before as we head back to work – even if we’re not actually aware of the stress that we’re subconsciously under.
 Hidden stress is often the most dangerous type.

 And remember above all else, the ULU motto: U love U!
+Visit us for the full range range of ULU CBD products

 For more information and support regarding mental health during lockdown, check out this handy blog: Coronavirus: Guidance for Better Mental Health